Kegalle Electoral District

 Kegalle electoral district is one of the 22 multi-member electoral districts of Sri Lanka created by the 1978 Constitution of Sri Lanka.
 The district is conterminous with the administrative district of Kegalle in the Sabaragamuwa province.
 The district currently elects 9 of the 225 members of the Sri Lankan Parliament and had 613,938 registered electors in 2010.
+The district is Sri Lanka's Electorate Number 22.

+Polling Divisions

+The Kegalle Electoral District consists of the following polling divisions: